DACSIM/DAC-Curriculum/DAC-001_Intro_To_Python/belindas.md

-# Today we learnt git and messed up
+# Today we learnt git and messed up clear
+# We are learning git branch and push